George Sutton (boxer)

-Later on in life George carried on his father's boxing legacy for and, Gary Sutton started his career as a professional carpenter, Gary was also one of the many carpenters on the Celtic manor located in Newport ,wales.

-Soon, Sr George Sutton become a grandfather to his Children's youths, Gary Sutton had five children with his wife Jenifer Patrica jones whom later on became Jenifer Sutton.

 Boxing career

 One of four boxing brothers, Sutton trained as an amateur at the Vale ABC.
 He turned professional in 1944 losing to Tommy Burney at The Stadium in Liverpool in his first professional bout.
-He failed to win in his next two fights, including a humiliating lost to Burmese fighter Al Hutt, when Sutton was knocked out by his opponent while he was hitching up his shorts.
+He failed to win in his next two fights, including a loss to Burmese fighter Al Hutt, when Sutton was knocked out by his opponent while he was hitching up his shorts.

 On 14 June 1948 he was selected to fight Billy Davies, the holder of the Wales flyweight title, at Queen's Hall, Pontypridd.
 The fight went the full 15 rounds, with Sutton being given the title on points decision.
 Sutton fought at least three more times before his first defence of his new title, all fought in England and all ending in defeat.
 In March 1948, Sutton was called to defend his Wales title against the extremely experienced Norman Lewis.
 Lewis brought with him over a hundred fights and had once challenged for the British and Commonwealth belts at bantamweight.
 Sutton gave a good account, but was forced to retire in the final round of the twelve round contest; losing his championship title.

 In July 1949 Sutton faced Glyn David, the first of four such meetings.
 Sutton lost on points, but then recorded a rare win, again over Billy Davies.
 In November 1949 Sutton again faced David, with an identical result, a points decision loss.
 His third fight to David was for the vacant Wales flyweight title, relinquished by Norman Lewis who had moved back to Bantamweight.
 The 12 round fight took place at Coney Beach Arena in Porthcawl in August 1950, and David made it a hat-trick of wins by beating Sutton on points.